OpenCyphal/pycyphal/README.md

 the developer may want to temporarily disable slow tests by setting the environment variable `PYUAVCAN_TEST_SKIP_SLOW=1`.
 This will trigger the test executor to skip test functions whose names match the pattern `_unittest_slow_*`.

+Certain tests require real-time execution.
+If they appear to be failing with timeout errors, consider re-running them on a faster system.

 For more information refer to the PyTest documentation.